aidantomcy/saintsforus/README.md

 # Saints for Us

-This website has the same functionality as this: [Saints for Us](https://github.com/aidantomcy/saintsforus)
-but it is written in PHP instead of Python.
+This website has the same functionality as this: [Saints for Us](https://github.com/aidantomcy/saintsforus) but it is written in PHP instead of Python.
 I have used this for the final version of my website.
-I had made the other version as I hadn't used the Flask framework in a long time and I wanted to create
+I had made the other version as I hadn't used the
-a simple app with it.
+Flask framework in a long time and I wanted to create a simple app with it.

 # Saints for Us

 This is a website about a few saints.
 This is a personal project that I began because there are not
 many websites on this topic.
-This project uses PHP for the backend and I have used PHPMailer to send tge mail in the feedback form.
+This project uses PHP for the backend and I have used PHPMailer
+to send the mail in the feedback form.
 I have used plain CSS and JavaScript.

 ## Content and Styling